 I realize the purpose of the school division's technology is educational.
-I will always use the network appropriately and professionally.
-I will only use the school division's computers and network, including the Internet, for personal use when it does not conflict with my instructional and supervisory responsibilities with students and does not conflict with my employment responsibilities in general.
+I will use the network appropriately and professionally in accordance with the Employee Code of Conduct.
+I will only use the school division's computers and network, including the Internet, for limited personal use when it does not conflict with my instructional and supervisory responsibilities with students and does not conflict with my employment responsibilities in general.

-I realize that information technology personnel can access all my current and past network materials and accounts, including e-mail.
+I realize that information technology personnel can access all of my current and past network materials and accounts, including e-mail.

-I realize I am responsible for adhering to all school board policies and procedures relating to the use of technology.
+I realize that I am responsible for adhering to all school board policies and procedures relating to the use of technology.

-I realize use of the technology is a privilege, not a right.
-I accept that inappropriate behavior may lead to penalties, including revoking my account and personnel action.
+I realize that the use of technology is a privilege, not a right.
+I accept that inappropriate behavior may lead to penalties, including revoking my account and/or personnel action.

-I agree not to participate in the transfer of inappropriate, pornographic, or illegal materials through the school division's network.
+I agree not to access or transfer inappropriate, pornographic, or illegal materials through the school division's network or storage media.